bleak-ai/bleak/packages/bleakai/README.md

-# @bleakai/core - Framework-Agnostic Bleak Element Component Resolver
+# bleakai - Framework-Agnostic Bleak Element Component Resolver

 A truly framework-agnostic library that handles the **logic** of determining which component to use for dynamic bleak elements.
 No rendering, no framework dependencies - just pure component resolution logic.